Hotel Nichols

 The Hotel Nichols is a brick hotel in South Haven, Michigan, with two stories comprising 17 rooms and 2 suites.
-The hotel is family-owned and operated on the corner of Center and Williams streets downtown.
+The hotel is family-owned and operated on the corner of Center and Williams Streets downtown.
 The hotel first opened for business in 1884.

 History

 The Hotel Nichols is the only historic hotel still in downtown South Haven.
 The hotel has been run as a family business for over 100 years.

 The hotel was opened in 1884 as the Webster's Hotel after the first owner E.C.
 Webster.
 In 1944, the Webster family sold the hotel to Donald and Elizabeth Nichols who changed the name to the Nichols Hotel.
 In 2002, the hotel changed ownership again in 2002 when Anna Rajer bought it.
 The hotel was run by Ratjer and her daughter Joanna until it was sold to the current owners Scott and Kary Whiteford in 2017.

 1884–1944

 E.C.
-Webster opened the hotel and was ran as a family business until it was sold 1944.
+Webster opened the hotel and was run as a family business until it was sold in 1944.